GraphNav Localization

 Edges may also be annotated with related constraints to maintain direction.
 For example, this allows the robot to safely traverse stairs connected to a narrow hallway by turning around before entering the narrow region.

-The robot must have enough space to turn around in between up- and down- stairs, otherwise the robot will report a navigation status of STATUS_CONSTRAINT_FAULT
+The robot must have enough space to turn around in between up- and down- stairs, otherwise the robot will report a navigation status of STATUS_CONSTRAINT_FAULT.

 GraphNav Origin

-since the 2.1.0 release.
+The localization object includes an additional field seed_tform_body since the 2.1.0 release.
 This field returns the pose of the robot body with respect to the starting fiducial frame as an SE3Pose, which can be considered the “origin” or “seed” of the GraphNav map.

 Please reference this document for how to initialize and define a custom origin using the Tablet App outside of Autowalk since the 2.1.0 release.